 The Hub for Innovation in Learning and Technology is currently accepting applications for our next cohort of Faculty Fellows.
 Please see the Proposal Process section below for directions on how to apply.

 The program’s most focused activity will take place during the summer of 2019, but Fellows are encouraged to extend their engagement with the Hub during the 2019-2020 academic year if their project warrants it.

-The purpose of the Hub Faculty Fellows program is to provide an opportunity to faculty to work on a project that will improve the learning experience at MSU that the faculty member believes will benefit from the culture and connectivity of the Hub for Innovation in Learning and Technology.
+The purpose of the Hub Faculty Fellows program is to provide an opportunity to faculty to work on a project that will improve the learning experience for students at MSU.

 Successful topics will address one or more of the following issues: